I have a B.S. in Natural Health and am certified in Pilates, Yoga, and Rossiter. I also teach healthy cooking classes.

 It's always grill season at my house.
 This recipe is perfect for casual gatherings on the back deck.
-You can prep up all your ingredients and just have it ready to go in the refrigerator, or you can even do it a day ahead.
-Just prep up all the ingredients, and brush on the marinade.
-The next day all you have to do is make some rice and slice an avocado; you are ready to fire up the grill!
+You can prep all your ingredients and just have it ready to go in the refrigerator, or you can even do it a day ahead.
+Just prep all the ingredients, and brush on the marinade.
+The next day, all you have to do is make some rice and slice an avocado; you are ready to fire up the grill!

 I am always trying to come up with fast, easy, and low-calorie recipes.
-Many in my family either work long hours or have young children, so preparing dinner is low on the priority list.
-Along with fast and easy, it is also very important to make the healthiest meals possible for your family--that's not always easy if you have picky eaters in your house.
+Many people in my family either work long hours or have young children, so preparing dinner is low on the priority list.
+Along with fast and easy, it is also very important to make the healthiest meals possible for your family—that's not always easy if you have picky eaters in your house.
 That is no problem with this recipe because you can add meat for the carnivores and change out any of the veggies; just let your imagination run wild!

 - 1/4 cup low-sodium soy sauce or Bragg's Amino Acids

 - 1/4 cup sake or dry sherry

 - 1/4 cup mirin (seasoned mirin is fine, just check for taste)

 - 2 teaspoons cornstarch or arrowroot

 - 2 teaspoons water